-If USDA determines that a hearing will be held, all known interested parties will be mailed a copy of the Notice of Hearing.
-Anyone who desires to present evidence on proposals set forth in the Notice of Hearing will have an opportunity to do so at the hearing.
+If USDA determines that a hearing be held, all known interested parties would be sent a copy of the Notice of Hearing.
+Anyone who desires to present evidence on proposals set forth in the Notice of Hearing would have an opportunity to do so at the hearing.